bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Input Streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The data can be received from different sources.
+The data can be received by the system from different sources.
 Currently, the platform supports obtaining data from Apache Kafka and via TCP connections.

 SJ-Platform supports `Apache Kafka <https://kafka.apache.org/documentation/>`_ as a standard providing a common interface for the integration of many applications.